enigmosity/learn-aws/developer-associate/exam-questions.md

     3. define which API actions and resources the application can use after assuming the role
     4. specify the role when you launch your instance, or attach the role to a running or stopped instance
     5. have the application retrieve a set of temporary credentials and use them
+- instance types
+    - with M5 General-Purpose instance, Elastic Network Adapter is used to support Enhance Networking.
+M5 GP also supports network performance with 10Gbps to 25 Gbps based upon instance type.
+T2 does not support Enhance Networking and only supports network performance to 1Gbps
+    - TODO: what is Intel 82599 Virtual Function interface?

 ## X-Ray

 - `~/xray-daemon$./xray -o` command option can be used while running the X-Ray daemon locally and not on the EC2 instance.
 Will then skip checking EC2 instance metadata
 - [info on configuring AWS X-Ray daemon](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-configuration.html)
+- on ECS, create a docker image that runs the X-Ray daemon, upload it to a docker image repository, then deploy to an ECS cluster.
+Use port mappings and network mode settings in task definition files to allow the application to communicate with the daemon container.
+- with Default Sampling Rule, X-Ray records are one request per second, and 5% of any additional requests per host

 ## Kinesis